SneakyAnimeow/php-starterpack/readme.md

 ## Description

-Lightweight PHP framework to help you cope with using PHP in a *modern (XD)* way.
+Lightweight PHP framework to help you cope with using PHP in a *modern * way.

 ## Features